axtrough/Viatora/README.md

 # Viatora 🍂

-Viatora is a mod that aims to improve on some areas in fun or useful ways.
-It tries keeping the original game intact while making the gameplay a more enjoyable experience.
+Viatora is a mod that aims to enhance Minecraft by improving certain aspects of the game in both fun and practical ways.
+Its goal is to preserve the charm and balance of the original experience while introducing features that make gameplay feel richer, smoother, and more rewarding.

 ## Current Features
 - Snowballs and eggs will now deal knockback on players